wittjosiah/patch-save/README.md

 Returns a Mutant observable list of tagIds which have been applied to the message `msgId` by the specified `author`.

+### tag.obs.messageTaggers(msgId, tagId)

+Returns a Mutant observable list of users which have applied tag `tagId` to the message `msgId`.

+### tag.obs.allTags()

+Returns a Mutant observable array of all published tag messages visible to you.

 ### tag.obs.allTagsFrom(author)

 Returns a Mutant observable array of all tag messages published by an user.

+### tag.obs.messagesTaggedByWith(author, tagId)

+Returns a Mutant observable array of ids of messages.
+This array is messages that have had the tag `tagId` applied by `author`.